Operação Triunfo

 Operação Triunfo (OT) is the Portuguese version of the original Star Academy (in the original Spanish version of the reality show Operación Triunfo broadcast by RTP).
 The first two seasons were hosted by Catarina Furtado, and the other two seasons were presented by Sílvia Alberto.

 The Portuguese version follows the regular format, with the 12-20 students being put into a music academy and training songs for a week, and singing in the "Gala" at the end of the week, usually on Saturdays.
 A jury composed by four personalities of the music world will judge the students performances and nominate four of them.
 Of those four, one is saved by the professors and another is saved by the students.
 The two remaining students are up for elimination.
 In the following week, one of the two nominees is saved.
 Also there is a public vote to decide the "Favourite of the Week".
 That person is automatically saved from nomination.

 The inaugural season took started in 2003.
 The final season was Operação Triunfo 2010.

+In January 2017, TVI announced the purchase of the television rights to the format.
+The 5th edition of the Portuguese version of Operação Triunfo was scheduled to premiere in September of that same year.
+However, the format was never broadcast on TVI.